frap129/trls/README.md

-# Trellis - Container Build System
+# Trellis - Modular Arch-based bootc Image Builder

-A Rust-based CLI utility for managing multi-stage bootc container builds with Podman.
-This is a port of the original bash script to Rust for better performance, error handling, and maintainability.
+Trellis is a tool for building and using modular, arch-based bootc images.
+It provides a Rust-based CLI for creating immutable system images with atomic updates through bootc integration.

+## What is bootc?

+bootc enables container-native Linux systems with atomic updates.
+Instead of traditional package management, your entire system becomes an immutable container image that can be atomically updated, rolled back, and deployed consistently across environments.

 ## Features

-- Multi-stage container builds
+- Modular Arch-based bootc image construction
+- Seamless bootc upgrade integration with atomic updates
-- Persistent package caches for Pacman and AUR
+- Persistent Pacman and AUR package caches
-- Flexible configuration via TOML file and command-line arguments
-- Support for custom build contexts and mounts
+- Flexible stage-based architecture (base, desktop, apps, etc.)
+- TOML configuration with CLI overrides

+## Use Cases

+- Immutable Arch Linux desktop systems
-- Integration with bootc for system updates
+- Server deployments with atomic updates
+- Reproducible development environments
+- Custom Arch-based distributions

 ## Installation